pcmushthaq/CustomQtGraph/README.md

 ## Example Line Graph

-To create a simple line graph, create an instance of QCusomtGraph and add a LineGraphSeries element inside
+To create a simple line graph, create an instance of QCustomGraph and add a LineGraphSeries element inside

 ```
+import QCustomGraph

 QCustomGraph {
         id: graph
         anchors.fill: parent